Dark charge versus electric charge: Collider bounds

 \subsection{LEPII constraint}

 The on-shell new gauge boson $Z'$ would not be produced at the existing $e^+e^-$ colliders if its mass is in the TeV region or higher.
-But, below the resonance, $Z'$ would manifestly contribute to viable observables that deviates them from the standard model predictions.
+But, below the resonance, $Z'$ would manifestly contribute to the viable observables that make them deviating from the standard model predictions.
 Hence, the new gauge boson $Z'$ can be indirectly searched at the LEPII experiment through the processes $e^+e^-\rightarrow\bar{f}f$ with $f=e,\mu,\tau$.